 How can I get a RoHS certificate?

-There is no such thing as a RoHS certificate.
-RoHS compliance is primarily demonstrated by providing lab test reports, which in turn provide the following information:
+There is no such thing as a RoHS “certificate”.
+You should demonstrate RoHS compliance by providing items such as the following:

 The RoHS Directive applies to the following categories of electrical and electronic equipment (as listed in Annex I):